 Today the 2018 Leavers Luncheon was held in Burbury House, where the Year 12 students were welcomed as Hutchins Old Boys.
 The boys are encouraged to stay connected no matter what their future brings and to continue to live within the values of The Hutchins School, being grateful for all of the opportunities, friendships and education that the school has and will provide.

-On behalf of Mr Barrie Irons, President of the Hutchins School Old Boys’ Association (HSOBA), Mr John Groom (‘86), Director of Advancement, presented Nanak Narulla (’11) with the 2018 HSOBA Young Alumni Award.
+On behalf of Mr Barrie Irons, President of the Hutchins School Old Boys’ Association (HSOBA), Mr John Groom (‘86), Director of Advancement and Alumni Engagement, presented Nanak Narulla (’11) with the 2018 HSOBA Young Alumni Award.
 This award recognises Hutchins Alumni in the early-mid stage of their careers who have made a significant achievement in their chosen field of endeavour.
 The HSOBA and leavers of 2018 have selected Nanak as the winner of this award for his work with Asylum Seeker Advocacy, Indigenous Australian Advocacy and Environmentalism all whilst completing a Law degree at UNSW which he will graduate from this year.

 Nanak moved to Sydney after Hutchins to do a Medicine/Arts degree in 2012, transferring to Law in 2015.
 Since then Nanak has been involved in the following:

 Asylum Seeker Advocacy